 Post conflict – Explosive Remnants of War (ERW)

 After the conflict is over, landmines, bombs, bullets and grenades are left behind.
 Access to agriculture, water, wood gathering, village expansion, and important routes are blocked for decades.
 The livelihoods of nearby communities are severely restricted and tragic accidents occur.

 First of all, APOPO examines old records and discusses historic landmine accidents with local communities.
 This helps to assess the level of explosives in the area.

 When no credible evidence of landmines exists the land can be declared safe and given back immediately to communities at no further expense.
 Before the land release process was developed, all land had to be checked with metal detectors.
 This was slow and very expensive

-If landmines are suspected APOPO deploys an integrated approach of machines, HeroRATs and ‘deminers’ with metal detectors to search for them.
+If landmines are suspected APOPO deploys an integrated approach of vegetation cutting machines, HeroRATs, and ‘deminers’ with metal detectors to search for them.

 The HeroRATs systematically search large areas much faster than deminers with metal detectors.
-Once they indicate the presence of explosives, the rats are removed and a deminer arrives to carefully investigate.
+Once they indicate the presence of explosives (by scratching at the ground surface), the handler makes a note of where the rat indicated and once the rat finishes the box, a deminer arrives to carefully investigate.

-The fast work of the HeroRATs results in the swift return of safe land back to communities, enabling them to live, work, and play without fear.
+The fast work of the HeroRATs results in the swift return of safe land by APOPO back to communities, enabling them to live, work, and play without fear.